michaelwsd/stock-autotrader/README.md

 ## Usage
 1. **Browse Stocks**: Navigate to the homepage to view a list of stocks.
 Use the search bar and filters to refine the list.
 2. **View Stock Details**: Click on a stock to view its details, including historical price data and charts.
 3. **Apply Strategies**: Select a strategy, choose a backtest period, and execute the strategy.
-Monitor the progress in real-time.
 4. **Analyze Results**: View the backtest results, including performance metrics and trade details.

 ## Trading Strategies